BeamApp/Transit/README.md

 to the console.

-There's a lot more. e.g. `TransitContext.currentCallScope` gives you access to the `this` variable, all `arguments` and let's you even print the unified call stack from JavaScript and native functions:
+There's a lot more. e.g. `TransitCurrentCall` gives you access to the `this` variable, all `arguments` and let's you even print the unified call stack from JavaScript and native functions:

 ```
 002 TransitNativeFunctionCallScope(this=<TransitUIWebViewContext: 0x75250d0>(<TransitJSFunction:0x11b34fc0>, 3.5, {field = 6;})
 001 TransitEvalCallScope(this=<TransitUIWebViewContext: 0x75250d0>) @(Math.max, 3.5, {field:@}) -- values:(<TransitNativeFunction: 0x752ff00>, 6)
 ```

 Read the [API documentation](http://cocoadocs.org/docsets/Transit/) for further details.